pgMemento/pgMemento/README.md

 General thoughts:
 * Better protection for log tables?
+* How hard would it be to enable branching?
 * Table partitioning strategy for row_log table (maybe [pg_pathman](https://github.com/postgrespro/pg_pathman) can help)
 * Build a pgMemento PostgreSQL extension